tkhamez/neucore/doc/API.md

 - Add a group to the corporation for member tracking permission. `/user/corporation/{id}/add-group-tracking/{groupId}`
 - Remove a group for member tracking permission from the corporation. `/user/corporation/{id}/remove-group-tracking/{groupId}`
 - Returns corporations that have member tracking data. `/user/corporation/tracked-corporations`

+#### watchlist

+Allows players to view the watchlist if they are also member of an appropriate group.
+This role is assigned automatically based on group membership.

+Watchlist API
+- List of players on this list. `/user/watchlist/players`
+- List of exempt players. `/user/watchlist/exemption/list`
+- List of corporations for this list. `/user/watchlist/corporation/list`
+- List of alliances for this list. `/user/watchlist/alliance/list`

+#### watchlist-admin

+Allows a player to edit watchlist exemptions and settings.

+Watchlist API
+- Add player to exemption list. `/user/watchlist/exemption/add`
+- Remove player from exemption list. `/user/watchlist/exemption/remove`
+- Add corporation to the list. `/user/watchlist/corporation/add`
+- Remove corporation from the list. `/user/watchlist/corporation/remove`
+- Add alliance to the list. `/user/watchlist/alliance/add`
+- Remove alliance from the list. `/user/watchlist/alliance/remove`
+- List of groups with access to this list. `/user/watchlist/group/list`
+- Add access group to the list. `/user/watchlist/group/add`
+- Remove access group from the list. `/user/watchlist/group/remove`

 ### Application API